What is a Solo 401(k) Plan?

 - Non-recourse Leverage Exception: You can invest in your own business and real estate investments without penalty.
 By using non-recourse funds, you won’t trigger the Unrelated Debt Financed Income Rules and the Unrelated Business Taxable Income (UBTI and UBIT).
 This exception doesn’t apply to IRAs.

 As an employee of a self-employed business or small business with no full-time employees (other than an owner or a spouse), you have the option to make the Employee Contribution.
 This is also known as the Elective Deferral.
-For 2020, the Solo 401(k) maximum contribution limit for the elective deferral is 19,500 if you’re 50 and under.
-This is an increase from the 2019 contribution of $19,000.
-Whereas, the elective deferral contribution if you’re 50 and older is $26,000, up $1,000 from 2019.
-Employee deferral contributions can be made in pre-tax or Roth.
+For 2022, the Solo 401(k) maximum contribution limit for the elective deferral is $20,500 if you’re 50 and under.
+Whereas, the elective deferral contribution if you’re 50 and older is $27,000.
+Employee deferral contributions can be made in pretax or Roth.

 If you’re under 50, you can also benefit from the plan on the profit sharing side – your business can make a 25% contribution.
 In other words, you can take out 25% of your business’ profits and place it into your Solo 401(k).
-In the case of a sole proprietorship or single member LLC, it’s a maximum 20% profit sharing contribution of $56,000 in 2020.
-If over 50, it’s $63,500.
-These contribution numbers include the employee deferral contribution of $19,500 (under 50) and $26,000 (over 50).
-More Investment Opportunities
+In the case of a sole proprietorship or single member LLC, it’s a maximum 20% profit sharing contribution of $61,000 in 2021.
+If you are at least age 50, it’s $67,500.
+These contribution numbers include the employee deferral contribution of $20,500 (under 50) and $27,000 (50+).

 A Solo 401(k) Plan Gives You More Options